Horgix/willish/README.md

 - Flask capitalizes http status :(
 - http://flask.pocoo.org/snippets/83/
 - Should we send details of failure reason with error 400 ?
-- 422 in case of unsupported contenttype ?
+- 422 in case of unsupported Content-Type ?
 - Old ids reusability

 ## Tests ideas